camunda/camunda-docs/versioned_docs/version-8.0/components/integration-framework/connectors/custom-built-connectors/connector-sdk.md

 ```

 Using this approach, you can validate your whole input data structure with one initial call from
-the central connector function.
+the central Connector function.

 #### Secrets

 Connectors that require confidential information to connect to external systems need to be able
 to manage those securely.
 As described in the
 [guide for creating secrets](../../../console/manage-clusters/manage-secrets.md), secrets can be
-controlled in a secure location and referenced in a connector's properties using a placeholder
+controlled in a secure location and referenced in a Connector's properties using a placeholder
 pattern `secrets.*`.
 To make this mechanism as robust as possible, secret handling comes with
-the connector SDK out of the box.
-That way, all connectors can use the same standard way of
+the Connector SDK out of the box.
+That way, all Connectors can use the same standard way of
 handling secrets in input data.

 The SDK allows replacing secrets in input data as late as possible to avoid passing them around
-in the environments that handle connector invocation.
+in the environments that handle Connector invocation.
 We do not pass secrets into the
-connector function in clear text but only as placeholders that you can replace from
+Connector function in clear text but only as placeholders that you can replace from
-within the connector function.
-To initiate the secret replacement from the connector function,
+within the Connector function.
+To initiate the secret replacement from the Connector function,
 use the `ConnectorContext` object's `replaceSecrets` method as shown in the
 [runtime logic](#runtime-logic) section: